Everything you need to know about JTT!

 Below is an alphabetical list of some reminders for parents and students about the routines here at John T. Tuck:

 Supervision of the school playground begins at 9:05 a.m.
 Parents should be aware that students arriving before this time cannot be assured of the safety that such supervision provides.
 Please encourage your children to arrive before 9:15 a.m.
 Due to COVID protocols, Grade 1 to 8 students will be asked to enter the building as soon as they arrive at school (after 9:05am) and supervision will happen indoors.
 Students will proceed to their classrooms when they arrive.
-The Playground Equipment is closed as we do not have the ability to sanitize it regularly so we ask that you do not allow your children on the playground equipment before (or after) school.
+The Playground Equipment is closed before and after school to ensure students remain cohorted when using the equipment during the school day, so we ask that you do not allow your children on the playground equipment before (or after) school.

 If you are late, please sign in at the office.
 Students are deemed late if they do not make it to class before the playing of O’Canada at 9:20 a.m.
 Otherwise, students are not to use the front door as entry so that our staff can monitor those coming in and out of our building.